cobyj33/tmedia/doc/cli.md

     about the in-player controls and short explanations of each command line option.
 This option can also be emulated if no arguments at all are given to the tmedia executable.
+- --help-cli
+  - Displays help information only about the cli options available to use with tmedia and exits.
+- --help-controls
+  - Displays help information about the in-player interactive controls available within tmedia and exits.
 - -v, --version
   - Prints version information in the form MAJOR.MINOR.PATH and exits.
 - --ffmpeg-version